ekk1mukk/pretty-processes/README.md

 # pretty-processes

 ### TUI application for listing and managing linux processes.
-Very basic for now.
-Done with Bubble Tea.
+It uses [Bubble Tea](https://github.com/charmbracelet/bubbletea) for the interface and [gopsutil](https://github.com/shirou/gopsutil) to get processes.

 ### Available :
   - Listing of processes